Hit enter after type your search item

 Java reverse string split

-Reversing by words using split method
+Reversing by words using the split method

 The Output: